 ST versus VC.
 Players' performance for each of the 6 puzzles plus the initial puzzle (L) were pair-wise compared under the ST and VC conditions (Fig. 7a, Fig. 8a).
-Significant differences were found (Fig. 8a) for both the required completion time and number of clicks, for all puzzles except for L and $B^{\sim}.$ These results are consistent with those obtained with Kolmogorov-Smirnov test, with the only difference being in C{st} vs C{vcd} for times (not for clicks); thus both tests agree in 11 out of 12 comparisons.
+Significant differences were found (Fig. 8a) for both the required completion time and number of clicks, for all puzzles except for L and $B\tilde{\ }.$ These results are consistent with those obtained with Kolmogorov-Smirnov test, with the only difference being in $C{\tilde{st}}$ vs C{vcd} for times (not for clicks); thus both tests agree in 11 out of 12 comparisons.
 The statistical differences are also essentially captured with the effect sizes (Fig. 7a).
-The lack of differences in L (U = 2617.5, p =0.33 for time, and U = 2700.0, p = 0.45 for the number of clicks) makes sense because this is just a test puzzle not including any form of visual computing.
+The lack of differences in L (U = 2617.5, p= 0.33 for time, and U = 2700.0, p = 0.45 for the number of clicks) makes sense because this is just a test puzzle not including any form of visual computing.
 Thus, this result serves as a verification that no undesirable bias due to differences in subject distribution exists.
-As for the lack of differences between $B{\tilde{st}}$ and $B{\tilde{v}{cc}}$ (U = 2408.5, p = 0.11 for time, and U= 2454.0, p = 0.14 for the number of clicks), it might relate to the fact that the alike version in this puzzle (i.e. with distracting images similar to the target image) had a higher impact on the difficulty of B{yee} than the fact of including the VC.
+As for the lack of differences between $B{\tilde{s}t}$ and $B{\tilde{v}cc}$ (U = 2408.5, p = 0.11 for time, and U =2454.0, p = 0.14 for the number of clicks), it might relate to the fact that the alike version in this puzzle (i.e. with distracting images similar to the target image) had a higher impact on the difficulty of B{ver} than the fact of including the VC.
 This suggests that the distracting images can be regarded as a form of visual computing itself, as initially hypothesized.

 Distinct versus alike versions.
-Performances were also compared between the distinct and alike versions of the puzzles for both the VC and ST conditions, separately, i.e. A{st} vs $A{\tilde{st}}$, A{vcce} vs $A{\tilde{vcce}}$ and so on (Fig. 7b, Fig. 8b).
-With a confidence level $\alpha = 0.05$, significant differences are found (Fig. 8b) in both ST and VC, for the three types of puzzles, except for B{vcce} vs $B{\tilde{vcce}}$, a result which agrees with the perpuzzle analysis described above.
-It can be observed that the mediumbig effect sizes (Fig. 7b) correspond to the statistical differences.
+Performances were also compared between the distinct and alike versions of the puzzles for both the VC and ST conditions, separately, i.e. A{st} vs $A{\tilde{st}}$, A{vce} vs $A{\tilde{vce}}$ and so on (Fig. 7b, Fig. 8b).
+With a confidence level $\alpha = 0.05$, significant differences are found (Fig. 8b) in both ST and VC, for the three types of puzzles, except for B{vce} vs $B{\tilde{vce}}$, a result which agrees with the perpuzzle analysis described above.
+It can be observed that the medium-big effect sizes (Fig. 7b) correspond to the statistical differences.
 Notice that the differences found in the ST condition further support the usage of distracting images as a factor for game-difficulty modulation.

 Among puzzle types.
 Finally, to gain insight on whether some puzzles may be harder than others, performances were compared groupwise for two 3-puzzle groups, namely, the three distinct puzzles, and the three alike ones, again for VC and ST separately (Fig. 7c-d, Fig. 8c).
-The differences among the puzzles of the distinct group for the ST condition (A{st} , B{st} , C{st}) seem statistically insignificant, which agrees with Cohen's d close to 0, which means that none of the different images being used (eyes, beaches and swever, when either VC concepts ($A{vce'}$, B{vcc} , $C{vcd'}$) or alike versions ($A{\tilde{st}}$, $B{\tilde{st}}$, $C{\tilde{st}}$), or both ($A{\tilde{vce'}}$, $B{vcce'}$, $C{vcd'}$) are introduced, the remarkable differences in both metrics (time and the number of clicks) suggest that the visual computing elements induce differences that affect both the distinct and alike versions of the puzzles.
+The differences among the puzzles of the distinct group for the ST condition (A{st} , B{st} , C{st}) seem statistically insignificant, which agrees with Cohen's d close to 0, which means that none of the different images being used (eyes, beaches and smoke) bring any particular challenge with